SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 *It should go under… 'L' for Twilight Loves to read!*

-I pickup the last book in the pile, it is: 'What to do if Your Crush Comes Over and Offers to Help you in the Middle of you Studying Romance in Order to ask her out'.
+I pick up the last book in the pile, it is: 'What to do if Your Crush Comes Over and Offers to Help you in the Middle of you Studying Romance in Order to ask her out'.

 *That's the longest book title I've ever seen.*